proximax-storage/xpx-chain-devportal-docs/docs/guides/aggregate-transaction/sending-payouts-with-aggregate-complete-transaction.md

 id: sending-payouts-with-aggregate-complete-transaction
 title: Sending payouts with aggregate-complete transaction
 ---
-Send transactions to different accounts atomically, using an [aggregate complete transaction](../../built-in-features/aggregate-transaction.md#examples).
+This guide will help you send transactions to different accounts atomically, using an [aggregate complete transaction](../../built-in-features/aggregate-transaction.md#examples).

-## Background
+## Background Information

 Dan wants to send mosaics to Alice and Bob.